BrunaRihl/FineShine-Jewellery/README.md

 ## Home Page

-* The main image showcases golden jewelry arranged against a background of aqua green, which inspired the color palette of the site.
+* The main image showcases golden jewellery arranged against a background of aqua green, which inspired the color palette of the site.
 * The overlaid message provides a brief introduction to the website's concept, while the high resolution and vibrant colors ensure an inviting presentation to visitors.
-* The "Shop Now" button below the main image provides a clear call-to-action, inviting users to explore and shop for jewelry.
+* The "Shop Now" button below the main image provides a clear call-to-action, inviting users to explore and shop for jewellery.

 ![Fineshine - home](/media/docs/homepage.jpg)